zmaril/zquery/readme.md

 ## Contributing/License

-`zquery` is licensed under the MIT License. `zquery` is a work in progress so contributiosn are welcome with the understanding that things might be unstable and breaking and that this is a big experiment and that I have a vision I am working towards.
+`zquery` is licensed under the MIT License. `zquery` is a work in progress so contributions are welcome with the understanding that things might be unstable and breaking and that this is a big experiment and that I have a vision I am working towards.

 ## Roadmap